 1. Top-up CPF accounts

-If they are 55 and above, they can earn an interest of up to 6% pa on the first $30,000 of their combined CPF savings and 5% on the next $30,000.
-The interest earned and compounded over time will go a long way to help them achieve higher annuity CPF LIFE payouts later.
+If they are 55 and above, they can earn an interest of up to 6% p.a. on the first $30,000 of their combined CPF savings, and 5% on the next $30,000.
+The interest earned and compounded over time will go a long way in helping them achieve higher CPF LIFE payouts from age 65.

-Furthermore, they get to enjoy potential tax savings of up to $7,000 pa when they do a cash top-up to their CPF Special Account (SA) or Retirement Account (RA).
-They will enjoy additional tax relief of up to $7,000 if they perform cash top-ups to their loved ones’ SA or RA.
-Conditions apply.
-That is a maximum of up to $14,000 of income tax relief per year!
+Furthermore, you get to enjoy potential tax relief of up to $8,000 p.a. when you do a cash top-up to their CPF Special Account (SA) or Retirement Account (RA).
+If they top up their own account, they will also be eligible for this tax relief, subject to conditions.1 That works out to a maximum of $16,000 income tax relief per year!